NIST Post-Quantum Cryptography Standardization

 Post-Quantum Cryptography Standardization is a program and competition by NIST to update their standards to include post-quantum cryptography.
-It was announced at PQCrypto 2016. twenty-three signature schemes and fifty-nine encryption/KEM schemes were submitted by the initial submission deadline at the end of 2017 of which sixty-nine total were deemed complete and proper and participated in the first round.
+It was announced at PQCrypto 2016.
+Twenty-three signature schemes and fifty-nine encryption/KEM schemes were submitted by the initial submission deadline at the end of 2017 of which sixty-nine total were deemed complete and proper and participated in the first round.
 Seven of these, of which three are signature schemes, advanced to the third round, which was announced in July 2020.

 On August 13, 2024, NIST released final versions of the first three Post Quantum Crypto Standards: FIPS 203, FIPS 204, and FIPS 205.
+On March 11, 2025 NIST released Hamming Quasi-Cyclic (HQC) as the fifth algorithm for post-quantum asymmetric encryption as used for key encapsulation / exchange.

 Background

 Academic research on the potential impact of quantum computing dates back to at least 2001.
 A NIST published report from April 2016 cites experts that acknowledge the possibility of quantum technology to render the commonly used RSA algorithm insecure by 2030.
 As a result, a need to standardize quantum-secure cryptographic primitives was pursued.
 Since most symmetric primitives are relatively easy to modify in a way that makes them quantum resistant, efforts have focused on public-key cryptography, namely digital signatures and key encapsulation mechanisms.
 In December 2016 NIST initiated a standardization process by announcing a call for proposals.